History's Toughest Heroes: The Ballad of Crazy Horse

 General Crook's forces were heading down the rosebud valley straight towards them.

-Crazy horse got ready to meet them.
+Crazy Horse got ready to meet them.

-He just would be seen getting on his horse over by the creek and then people are looking around like what's he doing he's going somewhere everybody would just follow just take off we don't know where he's going but we're going with him
+And he never announced, you know, like, follow me.
+He just would be seen getting on his horse over by the creek and then people are looking around like, what's he doing?
+He's going somewhere.

-He's using the head for a shield and he's peeking out underneath the horse and he's got his bow reached over the neck of the horse on the other side and from his quiver he's pulling out arrows and releasing those.
+He's using the head for a shield, and he's peeking out underneath the horse, and he's got his bow reached over the neck of the horse on the other side.

 The native raids Crook had seen before were fast and deadly.
 This one was sustained and disciplined.